Soft Skills for Veterinarians: Why You Need Them

 You may have heard of Blunt Dissection, a podcast hosted by Dr Dave Nicol.
 In every episode, Dr Dave hears from rock stars of the veterinary profession who are at the top of their game and thriving.
 Although every guest has a unique story to tell, there is a commonality.
 Many seem to have passions outside of veterinary medicine.
 This helps them to grow personally, which has obviously had a hugely positive impact on their professional lives.
 The sooner we realise that non-clinical and clinical skills are entwined, the sooner we will be able to create sustainable careers in vet med.

-In other words, investing in your personal growth, which includes gaining professional skills, is certainly not to be sniffed at.
+In other words, investing in your personal growth and soft skills is certainly not to be sniffed at.
 In order to become well rounded, capable humans (as well as veterinarians!) we must explore life outside of practice!

 Thrive is a comprehensive professional skills program led by VetX International.
 Our mission is to teach veterinarians the skills that are simply not covered at vet school.
 Comprising online training led by experts with decades of experience, practical toolkits to help consolidate the skills, live coaching and an international community, Thrive is the ultimate package for any veterinarian looking to start on the best footing.